RosettaBlackman/Blackman_et_al_quagga/README.md

 # Blackman_et_al_quagga
 Data produced and analysed as part of the manuscript Blackman et al (submitted)

-The following files have been produced as part of the manuscript: Environmental DNA consistently outperforms established methods for detection of quagga mussels, Dreissena rostriformis bugensis in flowing water
+The following files have been produced as part of the manuscript: Targeted and passive environmental DNA approaches outperform established methods for detection of quagga mussels, Dreissena rostriformis bugensis in flowing water

 1. qPCR data from mesocosm experiments for the detection of quagga mussel (D. r. bugensis)
 2. qPCR data from field experiments for the detection of quagga mussel (D. r. bugensis)